-The heavy defeat of the Pragmatic allies that showed the inadequacies of the Duke of Cumberland’s generalship
+The heavy defeat of the Pragmatic allies on 21st June 1747 that showed up the inadequacies of the Duke of Cumberland’s generalship

 The previous battle of the War of the Austrian Succession is the Battle of Rocoux